-CNC punching has, over the last 50 years or so, been the go-to equipment of choice for a sheet metal fabrication shop (in terms of blanking out sheet metal components).
-However, during the last 10 years, the practice has been quickly overtaken by CNC lasers that offer a number of distinct advantages.
-The benefits of CNC punch presses include a greater range of thicknesses that can be processed and a lack of any tooling costs, to name just two.
+CNC punching has, over the last 50 years or so, been the go-to equipment of choice for a sheet metal fabrication shop (in terms of blanking out sheet metal parts and components).
+However, during the last 10 years, the practice has been quickly overtaken by CNC lasers that offer advantages in some areas.
+But the benefits of CNC punch presses include a greater range of thicknesses that can be processed and a lack of any tooling costs, to name just two.

 For those of you who are unfamiliar with the term, CNC (Computer Numerically Controlled) punching is a sheet metal manufacturing process that is carried out by CNC punching machines.
-A CNC punch press is programmed to manoeuvre a sheet of metal in an X-and-Y direction.
+A CNC punch press is programmed by a computer-aided manufacturing machine to manoeuvre a sheet of metal in an X-and-Y direction.
 This placement accurately positions the sheet metal under the machine’s punching ram.
 When ready and in position, the punch presses will punch a hole or form into the material.

 Yorkshire Laser and Fabrication still use a variety of CNC punching tools, yet we have access to two CNC laser machines.
 But if CNC laser technology is so much more effective these days, why do we still use a CNC punching machine?
 The answer to this question rests within the forming attributes that all CNC punches have to one degree or another.

-A hydraulic ram forces the tooling into the sheet material held in position by clamps on the bed of the punch.
-The tooling can then be used to create a number of shapes like:
+A hydraulic ram forces the tooling into the flat sheet metal component, held in position by clamps on the bed of the punch.
+The tooling can then be used to create a number of shapes, such as:

 - Centre punches

 - Contour cut